Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 * **File Libraries** retrieves all the sites that the user is a member of, either public, moderated or private.
 File Libraries is the Libraries component, using the Sites API.

-* The **Shared Files** view aggregates all files that have been shared by a logged-in user, using the QuickShare feature in the content repository.
+* The **Shared Files** view aggregates all files that have been shared by a logged-in user using the QuickShare feature in the content repository.

 * The **Trash** view shows all the items that a user has deleted.
 An administrator can see items deleted by all users.
 The actions available in this view are **Restore** and **Permanently Delete**.